 I returned to Kuwait in 2023 and there were no requests for a vaccination card or PCR tests.

 From my brief stay here and discussions with a few of my colleagues who are residents, I can say that Kuwait is a very safe country to visit.
 I have had no reasons for concern so far.
 So much so that one time I needed to get a document urgently from a studio 20-mins away from my hotel, I felt safe and comfortable walking alone at night to pick it up.

 Visiting Kuwait & Things to Do…

 I am spending 1.5 months in Kuwait and I’m here during the winter season.
-A few mornings have had temperatures as low as 6°C and on average, the weather is around 14°C. Most of my time so far has been spent at work.
+A few mornings have had temperatures as low as 6°C; on average, the weather is around 14°C. Most of my time so far has been spent at work.
 With my days starting at 4:30 am each morning and the commute to work being about an hour long each way, I spend my weekends indoors, catching up on sleep!

-Thinking about the things to do in Kuwait City, I initially thought that there weren’t that many activities to do here.
+Thinking about the things to do in Kuwait City, I initially thought that there weren’t that many activities to do there.
 But on closer look, I think there are quite a few, however, mobility and access are the main deterrents.

 In the city, you’ll find activities such as sky diving, boating, kayaking, fishing, quad bike riding, camel racing and so on.
 Kuwait also has a few outdoor spaces to enjoy picnics and days out with the family, especially now that the weather is favourable.